euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForReactNative/README.md

     * Disable Screenshot (Android only)
     * Restrict open-in for documents, web links, and email to approved applications only Restrict copy/paste (SDK provides flag value)
     * Restrict access to app when device is offline
-    * Branding of VMware AirWatch splash screens when SDK application is launched on device
+    * Branding of Omnissa AirWatch splash screens when SDK application is launched on device

  ## Feature Implementation
- Please follow document at [implementation](https://github.com/vmware-samples/workspace-ONE-SDK-integration-samples/blob/main/IntegrationGuideForReactNative/GettingStarted.md).
+ Please follow document at [implementation](https://github.com/euc-releases/workspace-ONE-SDK-integration-samples/blob/main/IntegrationGuideForReactNative/GettingStarted.md).

 ## Release Notes
 * Updated Version of WorkspaceOne SDKs(23.7 for iOS and Android)